 Geologic Land-Use Report Submittals

-Several state statutes and/or state agency regulations specify requirements for the submission of geologic suitability reports in conjunction with land-use applications.
+Several state statutes and/or regulations specify requirements for the submission of geologic suitability reports in conjunction with land-use applications.
 Other statutes address the manner in which geologic hazards are to be addressed and disclosure of hazards and/or soil conditions to new homebuyers.
 These are summarized as follows:

-House Bill 1045 (1984)-4 requires school districts to submit reports regarding geologic suitability for raw land purchases, new school plans, and improvements to existing schools to the CGS for review.
+C.R.S.
+22-32-124 requires school districts to submit reports regarding geologic suitability for raw land purchases, new school plans, and improvements to existing schools to the CGS for review.

-Applicants for new or replacement water treatment facilities having 2,000 gpd or greater capacity are required to submit geologic suitability reports The Colorado Department of Public Health and Environment, Water Quality Control Division (WQCD).
+Applicants for new or replacement water treatment facilities having 2,000 gpd or greater capacity are required to submit geologic suitability reports to the Colorado Department of Public Health and Environment, Water Quality Control Division (WQCD).
 Such reports were previously referred to the CGS; however, CGS geologic reviews are no longer mandatory as a result of 1998 rule changes by WQCD.
 Water and sanitation districts and/or local government agencies may, for certain cases and at their option, request a CGS special-use review of water treatment facilities.

 Qualifications for Geologic-Suitability Reports

 C.R.S.
 23-41-208 identifies requirements for geologic-report preparers, and defines a “professional geologist” as follows:

 “Professional geologist” is a person who is a graduate of an institution of higher education which is accredited by a regional or national accrediting agency, with a minimum of thirty semester (forty-five quarter) hours of undergraduate or graduate work in a field of geology and whose post baccalaureate training has been in the field of geology with a specific record of an additional five years of geological experience to include no more than two years of graduate work.